jgmil/mindfulness-journal-node-capstone/readme.md

 # The Present Mind

-The Present Mind offers users the ability to learn about mindfulness, access meditation resources, and journal about their mindfulness experience and meditation practice
+The Present Mind offers users the ability to learn about mindfulness, access meditation resources, and journal about their mindfulness experience and meditation practice.

 ## Screenshots
 ![Landing page screen shot](https://github.com/Marjona6/not-just-luck-thinkful-full-stack-capstone/blob/master/public/img/njl01.png)